nathanhoad/nathanhoad.github.io/README.md

 To run the server just do `npm start`.
 Posts will be compiled statically and then a simple asset server will spin up.

 In development mode (`NODE_ENV !== 'production'`) the server will watch for changes to posts and templates and recompile/restart when needed.

+## Publishing to GitHub pages

+After previewing locally you'll have all the files needed to publish.

+Commit any changes and run `npm run publish`.